smrutirekha8658/SRAM/README.md

- # Circuit Daigram of SRAM cell with all Parasitcs**
+ ## Circuit Daigram of SRAM cell with all Parasitcs**

  ![sram_parasitics](https://github.com/sprusty23/SRAM/blob/0ba994ce0b57662f6ac72ef77f38e4181ec6abfb/schematics/parasitics.png)

-#Precharge Circuit
+##Precharge Circuit
 - This circuitry pre-charges the bit- lines during the first phase of the clock for read operations.
 The precharge circuit is placed on top of every column in the memory array and equalizes the bit-line voltages so that the sense amplifier can sense the voltage difference between the two bit-lines.

-- In the above circuit diagram the M1, M2 mosfets are used for pre-charging the Bit and Bit bar line.
-While M3 mosfet is used for  M4 and M5 mosfets are used at the time of write operation.
+- In the above circuit diagram the M5, M6, M7 mosfets are used for pre-charging the Bit and Bit bar line.
+M8 and M9 mosfets are used at the time of write operation.
 As 1k 32-bit SRAM consists of 32k of bit cells, so it can taken as 128*256(i.e. 128 number of rows and 256 number of columns).
 For Simulation we are taking one 6T SRAM cell with the parasitic capacitor of all the cells. cw1 ,cw2 ,cw3 are the wire load capacitors(10fF/cell) which are connected to bit, complementary bit and word line.
-Simillarly M6, M7, M8, M9 are the parasitic mosfets whose total capacitance is equal to the 1k 32-bit cell array.
+Simillarly M1, M2, M3, M4 are the parasitic mosfets whose total capacitance is equal to the 1k 32-bit cell array.
 ### Sense Amlifier
 - A differential sense amplifier is used to sense the voltage difference between the bit-lines of a memory cell while a read operation is performed.
 The sense amplifier uses a bit-line isolation technique to increase per- formance.
 The sense amplifier circuitry is placed below thecolumn multiplexer or the memory array if no              column mul- tiplexer is used.
 There is one sense amplifier for each output bit.